I see you.

 I know you.

-What you give every day even when you hurt, even when it’s hard, even when the world would say that the day you had was not much.
+What you give every day.
+When you hurt.
+When it’s hard.
+When the world would say that the day you had was not much.
 I know it was the best you had to give.

 I hear you.